MAIF/melusine/docs/tutorials/00_GettingStarted.md

 | 2  | Urgent update about Mr. Annoying | Latest news | Urgent update about Mr. Annoying | False              |
 | 3  | Please call me now               | URGENT      | Please call me now               | True               |

-## Pipeline steps
+## Pipeline Steps

-Illustration of the pipeline used in the present tutorial :
+Illustration of the pipeline used in the present tutorial:

 ``` mermaid
 ---